mathquill/mathquill/docs/Api_Methods.md

 ## el()

-Returns the root HTML element.
+Returns the root HTML element of the mathField.

 ## html()

-Returns the contents of the MathField as static HTML
+Returns the contents of the mathField as static HTML.

 ## latex()

-Returns the contents as LaTeX
+Returns the contents of the mathField as LaTeX.

 ## latex(latex_string)

-This will render the argument as LaTeX
+This will render the argument as LaTeX in the mathField.

 # Editable MathField Methods